 Plant Small Shrubs

 Focus on planting shrubs with a short root system to increase water absorption.
 When soil absorbs too much water, it shrinks causing the foundation to settle thus increasing movement.
 Trees and plants with a large and extensive root system under the soil can damage the pier.
 It is risky to have trees or large bushes next to the foundation and so they should be removed.
-Small shrubs can be used as a drain.
+Small shrubs can be used as a drain without causing structural damage.

 Dig Trench Drains

 Trench drains are useful especially in areas which are prone to heavy flooding or any other unexpected soil moisture complications.
-Doing this helps to prevent the soil underneath from becoming wet thus reducing movement.
+Digging a trench drain helps to prevent the soil underneath from becoming wet thus reducing movement.

 Contact Granite Foundation Repair For A Free Inspection